NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 ![pixel reconstruction](./pixel_example.jpg)

-Notice the reconstructed fit for each individual sensor with DMD will not be as accurate as if a fourier series was computed for each sensor independently due to the shared frequencies in the DMD solution.
+Notice the reconstructed fit for each individual sensor with DMD will not be as accurate as if a Fourier series was computed for each sensor independently due to the shared frequencies in the DMD solution.

 # More About Modes